Article · Feb 6, 2026

 • Processes them (transform, dedup, write).

-• Returns a response with success/failure status and processed-count.
+• Returns a response with success/failure status and processed count.

 Why webhook triggering specifically

-n8n offers several ways for one workflow to invoke another (the “Execute Workflow” node, sub-workflows, webhook calls).
-Webhook calls are the right primitive here because:
+n8n offers several ways to invoke one workflow from another: the Execute Workflow node, sub-workflows, webhook calls.
+Webhook calls are the right primitive here.

 Sizing chunks correctly

 The chunk size is the single tuning parameter that determines whether the pattern works.
-Three rules:

-2. Start empirically.
-Do not pre-compute the optimal size.
+Target 30 seconds of worker processing per chunk, not 60.
+That leaves headroom for transient slowness in the destination platform, network blips, and OAuth token refreshes that happen mid-chunk.
+Start empirically: do not pre-compute the optimal size.
 Start at 50 records per chunk, run the worker, time it.
 If it lands at 5 seconds, increase to 200.
-If it lands at 25 seconds, hold.
 If it lands at 45 seconds, halve.
+Make chunk size a parameter on the dispatcher rather than hard-coding it, so tuning is a one-line change when the destination platform’s latency profile shifts.

-Reasonable starting points by workload:
+Reasonable starting points:

 WorkloadChunk size